 Shakshuka or “eggs in purgatory” as Nigella rightly names it, is a popular middle eastern dish, consisting of eggs bathed in a rich tomato sauce.
 The eggs are traditionally oven baked in the sauce, however I have made this recipe a quicker version.
-This dish is perfect for a brunch, to share with your company.
+This dish is perfect for a brunch.
 The delicious sauce is best mopped up with some fresh crusty bread.
-I have added some more ingredients such as butter beans, chorizo and feta to make the dish more filling, however you can pick and choose what you prefer.

 Ingredients: (serves 2)